Print Resize text

 Healthy pregnancy

-Immunization (getting a vaccine) is safe and is an important part of staying healthy.
-Make sure that you’ve had all the vaccines recommended for you.
 Talk to your healthcare provider and your public health or community health centre about the vaccines you need for your own health, your partner’s health, and the health of your baby.

 Vaccines before pregnancy

-It is important to be up to date with all your routine immunizations.
+It's important to be up to date with all your routine immunizations.

-Before getting pregnant, check with your healthcare provider to see if you are protected against these diseases.
+Before getting pregnant, check with your healthcare provider to see if you're protected against these diseases.
 A blood test can check if you have protection for rubella and varicella.
-If you aren’t protected, it is best to get these vaccines before you get pregnant, as these vaccines are not given during pregnancy.

-You should wait 1 month after getting these vaccines before you start trying to get pregnant.
+Wait 1 month after getting these vaccines before you start trying to get pregnant.
 Talk with your doctor if you get pregnant and it has been less than 1 month since you had these vaccines.

 Vaccines during pregnancy